intersystems-community/iris-vector-search/README.md

 ## Basic Demos

 ### [sql_demo.ipynb](demo/sql_demo.ipynb)
-IRIS SQL now supports vector search (with filters)!
+IRIS SQL now supports vector search (with other columns)!
 In this demo, we're searching a whiskey dataset for whiskeys that are priced < $100 and have a taste description similar to "earthy and creamy taste".

 ### [langchain_demo.ipynb](demo/langchain_demo.ipynb)
 IRIS now has a langchain integration as a VectorDB!
 In this demo, we use the langchain framework with IRIS to ingest and search through a document.